How to get started using Raspberry Pi

 - Connect the card reader to your computer.

-Double-click on SDFormatter_4.00B.pkg in your downloads folder in your Dock to install SD Formatter 4.0.
+Double-click on SDFormatter_5.00B.pkg in your downloads folder in your Dock to install SD Formatter 5.0.

 - Follow the instructions in the installation window.